composer/installers/README.md

 package requires special installation handling then by all means, create a custom installer to handle it.

+**Natively Supported Frameworks**:

+The following frameworks natively work with Composer and will be installed to the default `vendor` directory. `composer/installers` is not needed to install packages with these frameworks:

+* Aura
+* Symfony2

 **Current Supported Package Types**:

 * AGL           `agl-`